jonashackt/crossplane-aws-azure/README.md

 storeconfig.secrets.crossplane.io/default   5d23h   Kubernetes   crossplane-system
 ```

-* `kubectl get claim`: get all resources of all claim kinds, like PostgreSQLInstance.
-* `kubectl get composite`: get all resources that are of composite kind, like XPostgreSQLInstance.
+* `kubectl get composite`: get all resources that are of composite kind, like PostgreSQLInstance.
 * `kubectl get managed`: get all resources that represent a unit of external infrastructure.
 * `kubectl get <name-of-provider>`: get all resources related to <provider>.
 * `kubectl get crossplane`: get all resources related to Crossplane.

-We can also check our claim with `kubectl get <claim-kind> <claim-metadata.name>` like this:
+We can also check our xr with `kubectl get <xr-kind> <xr-metadata.name>` like this:

 ```shell
 $ kubectl get ObjectStorage managed-s3